 - The Omnia Vatican and Rome Card

-We’d recommend reading our guides to spending 1 day in Rome, 2 days in Rome and 3 days in Rome for some inspiration to help you decide what other attractions you would like to see.
+Which one makes sense depends on what else you plan to see in Rome.
+Our guides to 1 day in Rome, 2 days in Rome, and 3 days in Rome should help you decide what else to build in.

-Visiting the Vatican City is always free.
-St. Peter’s Basilica is also free, although you can pay for a tour to skip the lines at busier times of year.
+Vatican City is always free.
+St. Peter’s Basilica is always free too, though you can pay for fast-track entry or a tour to skip queues.

 Tours at the Vatican